becoinc/sdk_resources/beco_SDK_walkthrough.md

 (anytime)

 #### License
 This document, the Beco SDK for iOS and Android, the Beco Cordova SDK, and the included sample applications are subject to the Beco SDK license agreement.
-A copy of this agreement is available at [www.beco.io/sdk-license-agreement.pdf](www.beco.io/sdk-license-agreement.pdf).
+A reference copy is included in the [LICENSE.md](./LICENSE.md) file.
+The *governing copy* of this agreement is available at [https://www.beco.io/files/sdk-license-agreement.pdf](https://www.beco.io/files/sdk-license-agreement.pdf).

 ## **CONTENTS**
 ##### SDK Overview
 1. Core
 2. Event Callback Functions
-3. Advanced Performance Settings/Calls
+3. Advanced Performance Settings
 4. Utility / Information Functions

 ##### Using the SDK